algorandfoundation/algokit-cli/docs/tutorials/algokit-template.md

 ```
 This would prompt the user for the project name, and the input can then be used in the template using the Jinja syntax `{{ project_name }}`.

+#### Default Behaviors
+When creating an AlgoKit template, there are a few default behaviors that you can include to improve the development experience:

+- **Git**: If Git is installed on the user's system and the user's working directory is a Git repository, Copier will commit the newly created project as a new commit in the repository.
+This feature helps to maintain a clean version history for the project.
+If you wish to add a specific commit message for this action, you can specify a `commit_message` in the `_commit` option in your `copier.yaml` file.

+- **VSCode**: If the user has Visual Studio Code (VSCode) installed and the path to VSCode is added to their system's PATH, Copier can automatically open the newly created project in a new VSCode window.
+This is triggered by adding `vscode: true` in your `copier.yam` file.

+- **Bootstrap**: As previously mentioned, AlgoKit templates can include a bootstrap script that is automatically run after the project is initialized.
+This script can perform various setup tasks like installing dependencies or setting up databases.
+By default, if a `bootstrap` task is defined in the `copier.yaml`, it will be executed unless the user opts out during the prompt.

+By combining predefined Copier answers with these default behaviors, you can create a smooth, efficient, and intuitive initialization experience for the users of your template.
 ## Recommendations

 - **Modularity**: Break your templates into modular components that can be combined in different ways.